aspose-omr/Aspose.OMR-API-References/english/net/aspose.omr.generation.config.enums/longwordhandling/_index.md

 ---
 title: LongWordHandling
 second_title: Aspose.OMR for .NET API Reference
-description: Describes behaviour of template generation when encounter a word which dimensions a bigger than parent container.
+description: Describes behavior of template generation when encounter a word which dimensions a bigger than parent container.
 In this case word cannot be properly displayed inside parent container and cannot be wrapped.
 type: docs
-weight: 430
+weight: 440
 url: /net/aspose.omr.generation.config.enums/longwordhandling/
 ---
 ## LongWordHandling enumeration

-Describes behaviour of template generation when encounter a word which dimensions a bigger than parent container.
+Describes behavior of template generation when encounter a word which dimensions a bigger than parent container.
 In this case word cannot be properly displayed inside parent container and cannot be wrapped.

 ```csharp
 public enum LongWordHandling